What is the difference between SVAR and VAR

 VAR or vector autoregression

-Var or vector autoregression or unstructured vector autoregression is a way of learning the relationship between one variable without any structural limitation such as time.
-However, the problem with VAR only is that sometimes, there is no particular rule on seeing both two data related to each other.
-For example, in monetary policy, let's say we want to control the inflation of the price; as we expect that inflation will rise, the monetary authority will increase its instrument, the interest rate, and expect the commodity price to go down.
-It turns out that the price is not going down and rising instead.
-Then without any rule in concluding, opening the tide of economic mystery, we will complete that raising the interest rate will also increase the inflation or commodity price.
+Var or vector autoregression or unstructured vector autoregression is a way of learning the relationship between one variable without structural limitations such as time.
+However, the problem with VAR is that sometimes there is no particular rule on seeing both data related to each other.
+For example, in monetary policy, let's say we want to control the inflation of the price; as we expect inflation to rise, the monetary authority will increase its instrument and the interest rate and expect the commodity price to go down.
+It turns out that the price is not going down; instead, it is rising.
+Then, without any rule in conclusion, opening the tide of economic mystery, we will conclude that raising the interest rate will also increase inflation or commodity prices.

 Learn in the video below.